Skip to main content

 If the age or lifetime field is updated in the particle constructor, setSpriteFromAge should be called to display the appropriate texture.

 Then, during the feature submission process, the SingleQuadParticle.Layer determines what atlas to use along with the pipeline used to draw the quad to the screen.
-Vanilla provides three layers by default:
+Vanilla provides six layers by default:

 LayerTexture AtlasFor